 By communicating with your family, you make it easier for them to handle your funeral and burial arrangements when the time comes.

-The rules regarding life insurance and Medicaid eligibility varies depending on the state you reside and nothing in this article is intended to be legal advice.
+The rules regarding life insurance and Medicaid eligibility vary depending on the state you reside and nothing in this article is intended to be legal advice.

-Seek the counsel of a Medicaid professional planner who knows the rules in the state you live.
-If you or a loved one has a life insurance policy over the face value exemption, you can use any of these strategies to meet Medicaid’s asset eligibility requirement.
+Seek the counsel of a Medicaid professional planner who knows the rules in the state you live in.
+If you or a loved one has a life insurance policy over the face value exemption, you can use any of these strategies to meet Medicaid’s asset eligibility requirements.

 To determine Medicaid eligibility, you must file your application with the local department of social services in the area in which you live.